 “The ADC’s right to conduct its internal processes is constitutionally guaranteed and has not been suspended by any court,” he said.

-He said the preservation order issued by the court is meant to prevent irreversible actions, not to paralyse the functioning of a political party.
+He explained that the court order aims to prevent irreversible actions.
+It does not aim to paralyse a political party.

 “The attempt to define the ‘status quo’ by tracing it to internal party developments is an administrative interpretation that INEC is not empowered to make,” he said.